mattermost-community/focalboard/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots (optional)

-If applicable, add screenshots to elaborate on the problem.
+If applicable, add screenshots or a screen recording to elaborate on the problem.

 ## Edition and Platform